Aidge Model Explorer#

 ill_graph.add({mul_node, p0, p1})

-We can now check if we can find an implementation with the CPU backend.
+We can now verify whether an implementation exists for the CPU backend.

 [ ]: